MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

    - The Scald "Authors" (scald_authors) field will not be migrated to Mukurtu 4.
 There is a separate "author" field that automatically records the user responsible for uploading the media asset.
    - No action is required, you can leave this field populated and it will not affect the migration.
+   - If you do choose to resolve these messages follow the steps below.
+This can also be accomplished with regular batch update tools if preferred.

+From the Scald Authors report, click on the title of the media asset to be edited.
 ![pre-migration-scald-authors-01](../embeds/pre-migration-scald-authors-01.png)

+From the "page menu" select "edit".
 ![pre-migration-scald-authors-02](../embeds/pre-migration-scald-authors-02.png)

+Expand the "additional fields" section.
 ![pre-migration-scald-authors-03](../embeds/pre-migration-scald-authors-03.png)

+Locate the "authors" field and delete any terms.
+If you need to preserve these terms, consider entering them in the "people" or "contributor" field, as appropriate.
 ![pre-migration-scald-authors-04](../embeds/pre-migration-scald-authors-04.png)

+With the field empty, click "Finish".
 ![pre-migration-scald-authors-05](../embeds/pre-migration-scald-authors-05.png)

+A confirmation message will be displayed.
 ![pre-migration-scald-authors-06](../embeds/pre-migration-scald-authors-06.png)